Could remortgaging your property save you money? Very possibly.

 You might even be able to do both.
 Really, it’s just the same as switching your energy, mobile or broadband provider – if you can get on a better rate, you stand to save more.

-Homeowners on a standard variable rate mortgage (SVR is a rate determined by your lender) can pay around spend around £3,500 a year more compared to people who remortgage to a new fixed rate deal.
+Homeowners on a standard variable rate mortgage (SVR is a rate determined by your lender) can spend around £3,500 a year more compared to people who remortgage to a new fixed rate deal.

 How much can I remortgage my house for?

 Remortgaging to borrow more money?
 How much you can borrow depends on a few factors, but mainly how much money you have after paying your regular financial commitments.

 Lenders will also look at your LTV (loan-to-value) ratio – the size of your mortgage as a percentage of the current value of your property.
 For example, a borrower taking on a £150,000 mortgage to purchase a home valued at £250,000 would have an LTV ratio of 60%.

 To give you a good idea of how much you can remortgage your house for, check out our remortgage calculator.

 The simple answer is yes, any property can be remortgaged – as long as you have enough equity in the property and you’re proposing to charge a lot more rent than your mortgage payments will be.
 Also see: Remortgaging your buy-to-let loan.

 When can I remortgage?

 Usually, lenders won’t offer you a remortgage till you’ve been paying off your first mortgage for at least six months.
 Even then, they may base your remortgage on the value of the property when you first bought it.
 They might also ask you to pay an early exit fee.
 All that means remortgaging typically isn’t worthwhile until your initial discounted rate period – usually two to five years – is over.